-The University will receive a Stage Three Report listing any conditions, and details of the actions taken by the university to address the highlighted areas will be required.
-The university will have a period of six weeks to complete the Stage Three Report and provide any supporting documentation.
-Accreditation is not formally awarded until the Stage Three Report has been completed and approved by the Society.
+The University will receive a Stage Three Report listing any conditions, and details of the actions taken to address the highlighted areas will be required.
+The University will have a period of six weeks to complete the Stage Three Report and provide any supporting documentation.
+Accreditation is not formally awarded until the Stage Three Report has been completed.

-If internal university approval is required for the amendments, then it would normally be expected within the six weeks, however, extensions can be granted on a case-by-case basis, and this can be discussed at the visit.
+If internal approval is required for the amendments, then it would normally be expected within the six weeks, however extensions can be granted on a case-by-case basis.